Sharibb/Obsidian-Cyber/Networking/OSI-Layer/Layer-7.md

 ### Difference from TCP/IP Model:
 In the TCP/IP model, Layer 7 combines OSI’s *Application*, *Presentation*, and *Session* layers into a single "Application Layer."

-Would you like examples of Layer-7 attacks or tools that operate at this layer?